jpfennick/sum-24-uw-cybersec-huskey-manager/README.md

 ## Part 3: What to log?

 Now that we have successfully set up loggly, we need to decide what events we want to log.
-With your group, come up with at least 5 events in your password manager that should be logged in loggly, and add the appropriate code to generate logs in loggly.
+With your group, come up with at least 3 additional events in your password manager that should be logged in loggly, and add the appropriate code to generate logs in loggly.
 Remember to first 'include' the loggly components (and remember that the pathing to the loggly component is relative!) and add the `$logger` message to those events.

-Include screenshots in your lab writeup of the logs you generate!
+Include screenshots in your lab writeup of the logs you generate (this is required to receive full credit for the assignment)!

-## Part 4: EXTRA CREDIT Logging an attack!
+## Part 4: EXTRA CREDIT Logging an attack (2pts)!

 Now that we have logging set up in multiple places within our password manager, lets also log one of the most basic cybersecurity attacks, brute force attacks!
 A brute force attack is when an adversary will attempt to brute force a login by trying trying many different potential credentials.
 This can be as simple as guessing the password or can be more complex involving scripts.

 For this extra credit portion, add some code to the `login.php` script to check if a user is attempting to brute force, and if they are display a warning and block them from attempting further login attempts.
 You should then also log the brute force attempt to loggly.
+You will need to submit screenshots of your code to check for brute force attacks as well as screenshots of your Loggly account showing brute force attacks being logged.

 You are encouraged to use any resource at your disposal for this portion, including ChatGPT!